 If you don't like direct, use another doctor.
 If you are mater a fact he's a super fit.

 During treatment, were you treated like a number or a human with Edmond Confino at Northwestern Medicine?

 He took the time at the begin to explain the journey and was willing to move quickly to assisted process given our time trying and age.
 I adore his candor which included spending time to explain the steps and the odds of success.
 He was realistic while being optimistic too.

-Describe the protocols Edmond Confino used in your cycles and their degree of success.
+Describe the protocols Edmond Confino used in your cycles at Northwestern Medicine and their degree of success.

 We started with oral meds to stimulate ovulation results.
 We quickly detected a cyst on an ovary that was going to be drained.
 Upon consult with another doctor there was concern of cancer.
 It was removed via laperscopic surgery when Stage 4 endometrious was discovered.
 That accelerated treatment after healing into IVF.
 One IVF process was successful for a couple weeks before miscarriage.
 We then took time under medical process to suppress my system (mini-menopause) so we might have a better shot at the next round of IVF.
 That healing and suppressing journey added time.
 From there we tried one more time on IVF and just could not produce viable eggs that could sustain.
 This far into the journey we were open to the idea of egg donation.
 We interviewed two companies and begin that new journey.
 Our first donor was rejected by the clinic on the day of extraction because she admitted to smoking.
 We were heart broken and had to start over.
 We would have used her eggs but the clinic has strict expectations.
 Our next donor and implantation was success - 2 in and 2 out.

 Describe your experience with your nurse at Northwestern Medicine.